plausible/website/_changes/stats-api-v2-is-here.md

 Q﻿uick overview of the new capabilities:

 * Unified endpoint (/api/v2/query) handles all query types, simplifying data requests.
-* Queries are sent as structured JSON.
-* Supports fully customizable date and time ranges using ISO 8601 format.
+* Fully customizable date and time ranges, using ISO 8601 format.
-* Expanded metrics & dimensions
+* Expanded metrics & dimensions.
-* Complex filters with logical operators (and, or, not) and regex support.
+* Complex filters with logical operators and regex support.
 * Pagination, default: `{ "limit": 10000, "offset: 0 }`
-* Group data by different time units (hour, day, etc.) directly within queries.
 * Advanced import options with detailed feedback in query results.
 * Query responses include extra meta details like time labels and import statuses for clearer debugging.

-* Fully JSON-Based.
+P﻿.S.
+Try out the [playground](https://plausible.io/docs/stats-api-playground) for building queries for Stats API v2, for your own data!